 Green muffins are

 Don’t let these healthy muffins scare you from making them for picky eaters.
-As soon as they came out of the oven their green color and familiar shape was enough to get a taste.
+As soon as they come out of the oven their fungreen color and familiar shape was enough to get a taste.
 And what a win it was – and I was a happy momma!

 The thing is, these baked “treats” are packed with spinach puree.
 With zero refined sugar, whole wheat flour, and a ton of greens, you can feel good about feeding this